secretGeek/today-i-learned-staging/html/expando_accordian_with_html.md

 		cursor: pointer;
 	}

-## Caveat...
+## Caveat

-- It's not supported in IE. We're finally getting to a point where those words don't mean so much. 😅.
+Details/Summary are not supported in IE. And we're finally getting to a point where those words don't mean so much. 😅.

 ## History